lucasvu412/playshub/playshub-blockchain/README.md

 - `src/`:` Contains the source code, including components and styles.
 - `migrations/`: Contains database TypeORM migrations scripts
-- `modules/account-subscriber`: TON payment processor
+- `modules/contract-subscriber`: BSC payment processor
-- `modules/account-transaction`: parse and aggregate TON transaction
+- `modules/account-transaction`: parse, aggregate BSC transaction and store on off-chain database
-- `modules/hmac`: HMAC authorize withdraw api for game server

 - `modules/notification`: Send `ws` or `webhook` for service listeners
-- `modules/ton`: TON client
-- `modules/ton-wallet`: TON wallet management (WalletV4R2, HighloadWallet) functionality
+- `modules/resilient-websocket-provider`: ResilientWebsocket build on top of ethers `WebSocketProvider` to listen payment events on BSC
 - `utils/`: Contains utility functions, classes, and other helper modules that are used throughout the project
 - `main.ts`: Entry point for the React application.

 # Authors and acknowledgment

-Cat Battle Team
+Playshub Team

 # License